 Treasury services provided by SAFA include raising funds from domestic and international financial markets and on-lending the proceeds to clients, as well as providing clients with investment, portfolio management and financial and risk advisory services.

 Insurance services are provided to clients through SAFA’s insurance division which uses the trading name SAICORP.
-Insurance services include the provision of across government catastrophe reinsurance, claims management, insurance cover and building indemnity insurance.
+Insurance services include the provision of across government catastrophe reinsurance, claims management, insurance cover, government vehicle crash management and building indemnity insurance.

 Vehicle fleet services are provided to clients through SAFA’s fleet division which uses the trading name Fleet SA.
-Services provided by Fleet SA include policy advice, vehicle leasing and disposal, short-term hire, and accident management.
+Services provided by Fleet SA include policy advice, vehicle leasing and disposal and short-term hire.

-In addition to these roles, SAFA is also responsible for corporate governance, transaction management and support services for the electricity entities; administration on behalf of the Treasurer and the Minister for Finance of contracts associated with a number of industry assistance schemes; and administration on behalf of the Treasurer for the State’s Public Private Partnership program.
+In addition to these roles, SAFA is also responsible for corporate governance, transaction management and support services for the electricity entities; administration on behalf of the Treasurer of contracts associated with a number of industry assistance schemes; and administration on behalf of the Treasurer for the State’s Public Private Partnership program.

 Super SA are responsible for the following funtions: